phetsims/graphing-quadratics/doc/implementation-notes.md

 [GQModel](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/model/GQModel.js) is the base class for all model "containers".
 It includes the model elements that are common to all screens.
 Each screen has a subclass of GQModel that adds things that are specific to that screen.
 For example, [ExploreModel](https://github.com/phetsims/graphing-quadratics/blob/master/js/explore/model/ExploreModel.js) is the model container for the _Explore_ screen.

 [Quadratic](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/model/Quadratic.js) is the primary model element.
+It is essentially an immutable data structure that describes a quadratic equation.
 It supports creation of a quadratic using standard form (via the constructor), vertex form (via `createFromVertexForm`) and alternate vertex form (via `createFromAlternateVertexForm`).

 ## View